 Pain Stop Clinics utilizes Radiofrequency Neuroablation (Radiofrequency ablation “RFA”) to aid in the relief of Complex Regional Pain Syndrome in the lower back.
-RFA is an electrical current produced by radio waves that is used to heat up a small area of nerve tissue, while decreasing pain signals from that specific area to the brain.
+RFA is an electrical current produced by radio waves that is used to heat up a small area of nerve tissue, which decreases pain signals from that specific area to the brain.

 What is a cervical RFA?

 RFA uses radiofrequency energy to interrupt nerve function.
-When this is preformed on a cervical medial branch nerve, the nerve can no longer send pain signals the injured facet joint.
+When this is performed on a cervical medial branch nerve, the nerve can no longer send pain signals to the injured facet joint.

 What happens during an RFA?

 A local anesthetic will be used to numb your skin.
-All injections at Pain Stop Clinics are preformed under guidance of x-ray or fluoroscopy to ensure safety and efficiently of the procedures.
-When the RFA is first placed muscle twitching may provoke some of your pain.
+All injections at Pain Stop Clinics are performed under guidance of x-ray or fluoroscopy to ensure safety and efficiency of the procedures.
+When the RFA is first placed, muscle twitching may provoke some of your pain.
 Once the needle is properly placed, the nerve will be numbed.
-Radiofrequency energy will then be used to diffuse pain signal of the branch.
+Radiofrequency energy will then be used to diffuse the pain signal of the branch.
 This is often repeated at more than one level of the spine.